stewartmatheson/dot/README.md

  * Figure out how to package up deps in my paths.
 We should remove that from this configuration
  * Start building up a vim configuration
- * Create submodules for the zsh and its two requirements